 Pakistan went into the Test sans four star players — Wasim Akram, Saeed Anwar, Inzamam-ul-Haq, and Shoaib Akhtar.
 They had three debutants in Mohammad Sami, Faisal Iqbal, and Imran Farhat.
 New Zealand also had a debutant in the form of James Franklin.

 Stephen Fleming won the toss and elected to field on what was the first drop-in pitch used in New Zealand, probably based on the fact that Pakistan had been routed batting first by New Zealand A by an innings.
-After 20s from the top three batsmen and a fifty by Yousuf Youhana (later known as Mohammad Yousuf), Pakistan added an unbeaten 132 for the fifth wicket to finish the First Day at 270 for four, with Younis Khan on 91 and the debutant Faisal on 42.
+After 20s from the top three batsmen and a fifty by Yousuf Youhana (later Mohammad Yousuf), Pakistan added an unbeaten 132 for the fifth wicket to finish the First Day at 270 for 4 with Younis Khan on 91 and the debutant Faisal on 42.